hazelcast/hazelcast-kubernetes/README.md

 All these features are already included in [Hazelcast Helm Charts](#helm-chart).

+## CP Subsystem

+Hazelcast CP Subsystem can be used safely in Kubernetes only if CP Subsystem Persistence is enabled (Enterprise Feature).
+Otherwise, a CP Subsystem Group may not recover after scaling the cluster or performing the rolling upgrade operation.

 ## Plugin Usages

 Apart from embedding Hazelcast in your application as described above, there are multiple other scenarios of how to use the Hazelcast Kubernetes plugin.